nota/typed-api-spec/pkgs/docs/docs/07_openapi.md

 ## Define API Endpoints

 For example, consider the case of defining a schema using zod.
-If you want to generate an OpenAPI schema, use `ZodOpenApiEndpoints` instead of `ZodApiEndpoints`.
+If you want to generate an OpenAPI schema, use `OpenApiEndpointsSchema` instead of `ApiEndpointsSchema`.

 ```typescript
 const apiEndpoints = {